p2r3/hsh-speedrunmod/README.md

 Depends on what you mean by accurate.
 The time is measured using in-game frames and then converted to seconds.
 So while it's always going to be consistent and timing will be frame-perfect, the in-game timer might not always show the same end time compared an external timer.
 This is because external timers don't account for load times or frame drops.
 And since Flash is not really the most stable platform for games, you're guaranteed to have some variances here and there.

 ### How much different is it from an external timer?
-Version 1.2 and onwards uses delays between transitions to simulate a real timer as closely as possible, but it's impossible to eliminate all variation.
+Version 1.2 and onwards aims to simulate a real timer as closely as possible, but it's impossible to eliminate all variation.
+In some cases the in-game timer might end up being a second faster than other timing methods.

 ### Why should runners use this?